 Max is now retired, but he spent 35 years in the aviation industry with a jet engine OEM.
 His online aviation content started with the Thirty Thousand Feet aviation directory back in 1996 when it was hard to find aviation resources online.
 That single short web page has grown (some would say pathologically) to include links to over 20,000 aviation resources that span commercial, military, and general aviation.

 Max is proof that you don’t need to be a pilot to be an airplane geek.
-Which is good because he’s too cheap to ever get a pilot’s license, let alone hold any financial interest in an airplane more expensive than a desktop display model.
+Which is good because he’s too cheap to ever get a pilot’s license, let alone hold any financial interest in an airplane more expensive than a desktop display model or a small quadcopter.
 You can follow Max on Twitter as @MaxFlight.

 Robert Mark, is a 35-year aviation-industry thought leader.
 He’s the Chief Executive Officer of CommAvia, an aviation marketing-communications group that tells the stories of airports and aviation businesses their customers need to hear.